vojtechkral/bard/doc/book/install.md

 ## From Sources

-To build from sources, you will first need the Rust toolchain &ndash; it can be installed either via [Rustup](https://rustup.rs/) or from your OS package repository, if available.
+You will first need the Rust toolchain to build from sources &ndash; it can be installed via [Rustup](https://rustup.rs/) or from your OS package repository, if available.

-Once the Rust toolchain is installed, ie. the `rustc` and `cargo` commands are available, use the following command to build and install from sources using `cargo`:
+Once the Rust toolchain is installed, i.e., the `rustc` and `cargo` commands are available, use the following command to build and install from sources using `cargo`:

     cargo install -f bard